Advantages and Disadvantages Of Catamarans

 - Comfortable anchoring.
 Linking to the point above, due to the fact that catamarans can anchor in shallow areas, this usually also means that they can find sheltered areas avoiding swells and ultimately leading to a very calm sleep.

-- Space to walk on deck, space to lounge in an expansive cockpit or hammock-type trampoline, extra deck space on a flybridge, space for storage, space to sleep, space, space, space…even space from each other when needed…
+- Space, space, space.
+Space to walk on deck, space to lounge in an expansive cockpit or hammock-type trampoline, extra deck space on a flybridge, space for storage, space to sleep, space, space, space…even space from each other when needed…

 - Leading on from the point above, having two hulls allows for extra privacy when needed.
 Where can you think of traveling with two families, each having their own hull?